AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 # Universal Links and SwiftUI Video Calls

-When making a video call application, you may want to share links to let your users fiends jump into the same video call or live stream that you're watching.
-The second best way this can be achieved is by sharing a room code for people to type into their version of the app, but a much better option is to share a link that opens the app right to the place you want.
-That is where we can use Universal Links.
+When making a video call application, you may want to share links to let your users' friends jump into the same video call or live stream that they're watching.
+The second-best way to achieve this is by sharing a room code for people to type in to their version of the app.
+But a much better option is to share a link that opens the app right to the place you want.
+That is where we can use universal links.

 ## What are Universal Links?

-Often, if there is an equivalent web page for a page that exists within an app.
-For example, if you're viewing an Instagram profile on your phone's web browser, there is also a way to show the same content within the Instagram app.
+Often, if there is an equivalent web page for a view that exists in an app.
+For example, if you're viewing an Instagram profile on your phone's web browser, there is also a way to show the same content in the Instagram app.
 Universal links are the gateway for going from the web browser content to the app's equivalent content.

-Universal links can in some cases not have a web equivalent; such as a complex game that will not run in a web browser.
+In some cases, universal links can’t have a web equivalent; for example, a complex game that will not run in a web browser.
 A universal link in that scenario could lead to a template page, which can then be passed through to your application to render the full content or join the game.

-Check out Apple's documentation for more information on what Universal Links are:
+Check out Apple's documentation for more information on universal links:

 https://developer.apple.com/ios/universal-links/